mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 <p style="padding-bottom: 7px"></p>

-<span style="font-size: 110%; font-weight: bold; color:#1c2f8d;">Link back to the text box.</span> The text-to-speech component still needs to know what to say.
-To do that, add a link to the text inside the text box.
+<span style="font-size: 110%; font-weight: bold; color:#1c2f8d;">Get the text.</span> The text-to-speech component still needs to know what to say.
+To do that, get the text inside the text box.
 You can find that here:

 ![An animation showing how to change the button text.](../images/Fake_Voices/link_to_text_box_text.gif){:.enlargeImage}